Opportunities and challenges

 We can use new technologies to position the transport system to meet future needs – creating a single integrated transport system that anticipates, rather than just responds to, customers' needs.

-Smart and connected technologies, and access to real time information, enables customers to make more informed transport choices and helps optimise our transport network operations and reliability.
+Smart and connected technologies, and access to real time information, enable customers to make more informed transport choices and helps optimise our transport network operations and reliability.

 Emerging automated vehicle technologies and service models such as Mobility as a Service, which incorporate demand responsive and shared transport services, will also provide improved and affordable transport access options, including for people with disabilities, older people and people who do not have a driver's licence.